gipplab/acst/README.md

 The service of this prototype uses the ipfs-http-client API/library, which was developed by Alan Shaw et. al.
 ### IPFS WEB APP UPLOAD

-A tool to easily "upload" files to IPFS
+A tool to easily "upload" files to IPFS.
+If you use the webapp form the bootstrapnode, you can go directly to Upload.
+This node already runs the node server.

 #### Setup